t-haruki122/MinecraftBE-ServerUpdater/README.md

 ## Description
 This python script can download (&replace) Dedicated Server of Minecraft Bedrock Edition.
-It has four options of versions and two of downloading.
+It has 4 options of version and 2 ones of downloading.

 ### version options:
 0. Windows Release